Six Rivers National Forest

 The Six Rivers National Forest is a U.S. National Forest located in the northwestern corner of California.

+History

 It was established on June 3, 1947 by U.S. President Harry S. Truman from portions of Klamath, Siskiyou and Trinity National Forests.
-Its over one million acres (4,000 km2) of land contain a variety of ecosystems and 137000 acre of old growth forest.
-It lies in parts of four counties; in descending order of forestland area they are Del Norte, Humboldt, Trinity, and Siskiyou counties.
-The forest is named after the Eel, Van Duzen, Klamath, Trinity, Mad, and Smith rivers, which pass through or near the forest's boundaries.
+It expands over 1000000 acre of land with a variety of ecosystems and 137000 acre of old growth forest.

+It lies in forestland areas in portions of the four counties of Del Norte, Humboldt, Trinity, and Siskiyou counties.
+The forest is named after the Eel, Van Duzen, Klamath, Trinity, Mad, and Smith Rivers, which flows through or near the forest's boundaries.